digitalfondue/lavagna/src/main/stampo/doc/03-configuration-and-administration/03-05-roles-and-permissions.en.peb.md

 In addition, each project can have its own customized roles: users can be assigned a very restrictive global roles, and then a more permissive project roles.

 Example: a project administrator doesn't have to be able to configure the application's SMTP settings, or access other projects.
-A global group with only **SEARCH** and **UPDATE_PROFILE** permissions will suffice, while at project level a group will all the permissions enabled will be assigned to him.
+A global group with only **SEARCH** and **UPDATE_PROFILE** permissions will suffice, while at project level a group with all the permissions enabled will be assigned to him.

 Lavagna ships with the global roles out of the box: **ADMIN** and **DEFAULT**.
 Those two roles cannot be deleted.